2022 Formula One Esports Series: Event Two

-Event three
+Event Three

 Heading into the second half of the season, Blakeley had 110 points compared to Rasmussen’s 95.
-Boroumand was further back with 70 points, with Ronhaar and Opmeer on 63 and 60 points respectively.
+Broumand was further back with 70 points, with Ronhaar and Opmeer on 63 and 60 points respectively.

 Longuet took pole position in Monza, as Opmeer was only eighteenth.
-At the start, Longuet had a snap of understeer, allowing Boroumand to soar into the lead.
-Ronhaar got past Longuet as well to battle Boroumand for the win, which he achieved in another last-lap battle.
+At the start, Longuet had a snap of understeer, allowing Broumand to soar into the lead.
+Ronhaar got past Longuet as well to battle Broumand for the win, which he achieved in another last-lap battle.
 Longuet ended up in third.
 Rasmussen was fifth with Blakeley seventh.

 Rasmussen took another pole in Mexico City.
 After the round of pitstops, Rasmussen forced Ronhaar off the road at Turn 6; he eventually got a ten-second time penalty.
-Opmeer won for the first time since last year on the same track, with Boroumand and Ronhaar second and third respectively.
+Opmeer won for the first time since last year on the same track, with Broumand and Ronhaar second and third respectively.
 Blakeley only managed 7th, and Rasmussen’s penalties sent him to twelfth at the end.

 Ronhaar took his fourth pole position in Austin.
-After wet conditions at the start jumbled up the order, Boroumand entered the final lap in the lead from Ronhaar, Opmeer, and Brendon Leigh.
-At Turn 12, Ronhaar forced Boroumand to the outside, which allowed Opmeer and Leigh to join the battle.
-In the end, Opmeer won from Ronhaar, with Leigh taking his first podium in the series since 2020, and Boroumand was only fourth.
+After wet conditions at the start jumbled up the order, Broumand entered the final lap in the lead from Ronhaar, Opmeer, and Brendon Leigh.
+At Turn 12, Ronhaar forced Broumand to the outside, which allowed Opmeer and Leigh to join the battle.
+In the end, Opmeer won from Ronhaar, with Leigh taking his first podium in the series since 2020, and Broumand was only fourth.
 Rasmussen was fifth and Blakeley ended up in sixth.
-Opmeer’s win put him only 21 points behind championship leader Blakeley, effectively making it a five-way championship fight between them, Boroumand, Ronhaar, and Rasmussen.
+Opmeer’s win put him only 21 points behind championship leader Blakeley, effectively making it a five-way championship fight between them, Broumand, Ronhaar, and Rasmussen.

-Grand final
+Grand Final

 Ronhaar took another pole at Suzuka, but Longuet shot up in the lead at Turn 1.
 When multiple people pitted, Jake Benham held up everyone for one lap so that his teammate, Opmeer, would benefit from the pitstops.
 This would eventually fail, as Opmeer crashed into Fabrizio Donoso, putting him out of the race.
 Longuet eventually won the race from Ronhaar.
-With Blakeley third and Boroumand fourth, McLaren Shadow won the team’s championship for the first time in Esports history.
+With Blakeley third and Broumand fourth, McLaren Shadow won the team’s championship for the first time in Esports history.

 Blakeley took pole at Interlagos, his first pole since the first round.
-Mixed conditions during the race led Rasmussen and Boroumand to fight for second position, with Rasmussen eventually getting the place only behind winner Blakeley.
+Mixed conditions during the race led Rasmussen and Broumand to fight for second position, with Rasmussen eventually getting the place only behind winner Blakeley.
 Ronhaar was only sixth and Opmeer was eighth.
-Boroumand and Opmeer’s poor results meant that they were officially eliminated from the championship fight.
+Broumand and Opmeer’s poor results meant that they were officially eliminated from the championship fight.

 Idowu took his second career pole position at the final round in Yas Island.
 On the first lap, Ronhaar shot into the lead and kept it for most of the race, but Rasmussen battled him in the latter stages.
 Rasmussen eventually won the race over Ronhaar, with Idowu behind in third.
 And with Lucas Blakeley fourth, he became the 2022 F1 Esports Champion, the first of his career and the fourth in the series.